 General

-In this section it is listed the basic information elements to be exchanged between the peers and their meaning.
-About the “Transaction identifier” parameter that is present in all the transactions, it is a value defined by the transaction initiator and replied back by the responder.
+This section lists the basic information elements to be exchanged between the peers and their meaning.
+The “Transaction identifier” parameter that is present in all the transactionsis a value defined by the transaction initiator and replied back by the responder.

 Capabilities exchange request